IQ for IDEA

 You will be prompted for your Master Password (or to set up a Master Password) when saving the Preferences/Settings.
 This allows IDEA to store your IQ Server password securely.

 Once the IQ Server information is provided, click Connect to verify the connection to IQ Server.
 If it works, select an Application from the dropdown.
 The policies for the application will be used when evaluating your IDE project.

 Using the Component Info View

 The IQ for IDEA tool window can be accessed by clicking the Nexus IQ tab on the bottom tool strip of IDEA.
 If not accessible from there, it should also be available in View under Tool Windows.

-By default, all project libraries are included in the list.
-Filters can be applied to adjust which libraries are included by scope: Compile, Test, Runtime, and Provided.
+By default, all project dependencies are included in the component list.
+Scope filters can be applied to adjust which components are visible.

 - View Details will open the details screen providing more context to the component.

 - Find Usages will bring up a list of every module the component is used in.
-Clicking on a module will bring up the location in the Maven POM where the component is declared.
+Clicking on a module will bring up the location where the component is declared, which is either a Maven POM file, or a package.json file.

 - Open Maven POM will open the Maven POM of the component selected.